AmadeusITGroup/cpubench1A/Readme.md

 - basic cryptography exercising 3DES/CTR algorithms (obsolete, but not hardware accelerated)
 - solving Dijkstra's pearls problem
 - top-k route exploring in small graphs
 - formatted logging with concealment and repetition detection
+- haversine calculations triggered by traveling salesman problem

 These algorithms are not specifically representative of a given Amadeus application or functional transaction.
 Compression/decompression, encoding/decoding, crypto, data structures management, sorting small datasets, buffer building from scattered memory accesses, logging are typical of back-end software though.
 The code mostly uses integers, with only few floating point operations.
 One difference with other benchmarks is we do not really care about the absolute throughput of each individual algorithm, but rather about the transactional throughput.
 Each transaction (5-10 ms) is defined as a sequence involving all the algorithms, each of them running on a small memory working set.